BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

   else {blah=0;}
 }
 ```
-I installed a second button, which activates an emergency stop when held.
+&nbsp;&nbsp;&nbsp;&nbsp;I installed a second button, which activates an emergency stop when held.
 Immediately, a stop signal is sent to the robot, and Bluetooth communication between the two devices is terminated indefinitely until both are reset.
 <br>
 <br>
 Emergency Stop Controller Code